What is Vicodin?

 There are different doses of Vicodin available.
 Doctors prescribe the doses dependent on the patient, his or her condition, and how well they respond to the drug.
 Vicodin 5/300 contains hydrocodone bitartrate 5 mg and 300 mg acetaminophen.
 Vicodin ES contains 7.5 mg hydrocodone bitartrate and 300 mg acetaminophen and Vicodin HP contains 10 mg hydrocodone bitartrate and 300 mg acetaminophen.

-Possible Side Effects from Vicodin
+Vicodin Side Effects

+Another important question that goes along with “what is Vicodin,” is what are the potential side effects of this prescription opioid.
 Vicodin can lead to various side effects.
 If you suffer from the signs of an allergic reaction, you should seek immediate medical care.
 Signs of an allergic reaction include:

 - Swelling of the throat, face, lips, or tongue